A two-purpose bistatic radar system model

 Conclusion

-The example examined the operation of a bistatic radar system with two targets.
-As a result of radar operation, a map of Doppler responses (in velocity) and time delays (range) was constructed, which was used to determine the position and velocities of two targets.
+In the example, the operation of a bistatic radar system with two objectives was considered.
+As a result of the radar operation, a map of Doppler responses (speed) and time delays (range) was built, which was used to determine the position and speeds of the two targets.